2nd Television Academy Honors

-Recipients of the Second Annual Television Academy Honors were:
+Recipients of the 2nd Television Academy Honors were:

 - A Home for the Holidays (10th Annual) —The show has heightened awareness for adoption and increased the number of children who have found permanent homes.
 Hosted by singer Faith Hill, CBS' annual special focuses on children of all ages who deserve to find a way out of foster care.
 (Produced by Triage Entertainment and Goldsmith Entertainment.)